skaae/rbm_toolbox/README.md

 Refer to `dbncreateopts` for a description of all settings.

 ## Training Objectives

-The RBM toolbox supports four different RBM training objectives: Generative, discriminative, hybrid and semi-supervised learning.

-The RBM training objective is set by specifying a function handle in `opts.train_func`.
-For all training objectives, except generative with `opts.classRBM==1`, y values are required.
-For training samples the y values needs to be giben with `opts.y_train` and for a optional validation set the x and y values are given with `opts.x_val` and `opts.y_val` respectively.
-Y values need to be onehot / one-of-K encoded.

-### Training objectives
+Training objectives are controlled with:
-Function handles are specified with `@training_objective_name`.

-* `rbmgenerative`    :  `-log(p(x))` or `-log(p(x,y))` if `classRBM` is 1
-* `rbmdiscriminative`:  `-log(p(x I y))`   [7]
-* `rbmhybrid`        :  `-(1-alpha)log(y I x) - alpha log(p (x) )`.
-The importance of the generative training objective is
-controlled with `opts.hybrid_alpha` [7]
-* `rbmsemisuplearn`  :    `TYPE + beta unsupervised.
-Where type is {generative, discriminative,hybrid} and unsupervised is generative training on unlabeled data.
-The importance of unsupervised training is controlled with `opts.semisup_beta`.
-TYPE is specified with `opts.semisup_type = traintype` where `traintype is `{@rbmgenerative, @rbmdiscriminative, @rbmhybrid}`.
-Samples used for unsupervised training are given with `opts.x_semisup`.
-See [7].
+ * opts.alpha: Controls the weight for generative training.
+1 is pure generative, 0 is pure discriminative, intermediate values are hybrid training
+ * opts.beta : Controls semisupervied weight.
+0 is no semisupervised, you must supply opts.x_semisup for opts.beta > 0

 #### Generative training
 Generative training and discriminative training are the basic training objectives in the RBM toolbox.
 The hybrid and semi-supervised training objectives are different combinations of generative and discriminative training.
-In generative training the negative log likelihood is optimized, depending on the setting of opts.classRBM that is either `-log(p(x))` or `-log(p(x,y))`.
+In generative training the objective `-log(p(x,y))` is optimized.

-Generative training can be trained with contrastive divergence (`CD`) [5] or with persistent contrastive divergence (`PCD`) [6].
-The training type is specified with `opts.traintype`.
-Both CD and PCD samples negative statistics using Gibbs sampling.
-The number of Gibbs steps before the statistics is collected is specified with `opts.cdn`, one Gibbs step usually works fine.

 #### Discriminative training
 Discriminative training optimizes `p(y I x)`.

-#### Hybrid training
-Hybrid training combines generative and discriminative training objective.
-The two objectives are combined with:

-`grads = grads_discrminative + opts.hybrid_alpha X grads_generative`

 #### Semi-supervised training
 Semi-supervised training combines unsupervised and supervised training.
 The following formulae is used to combine the objectives:

-`grads = grads_type + opts.semisup_beta * grads_generative`
+`grads = grads + opts.semisup_beta * grads_generative`

-Here `grads_type` is either the gradients from generative, discriminative or hybrid training. `grads_generative` is the gradients from unsupervised training on the samples given in `opts.x_semisup`.
-The gradients are calculated with ´opts.classRBM=1`.
+Here `grads` is the gradients obtained from the labeled samples.
 We use samples of p(y I x) as labels for the unsupervised training.

 ## Learning rate and momentum